FAQ

 Is there cell phone reception?

 Because of the secluded nature of our location, cell phone service is a little spotty.
-Depending on your service provider, you may not get any reception at all – if this is the case, embrace the rare opportunity to unplug and relax.
-Where cell phones occasionally work, we discourage their use.
+Depending on your service provider, you may not get any reception at all.
+If this is the case, embrace the rare opportunity to unplug and relax.
 If you need to keep in touch with family back home or make an emergency call, there is a phone line available for your convenience.

 How is The Refuge/Sentinel Cabin secured?